General Retreat Information

-Generally, the registration for retreats is between 3:00 and 5:30 pm on the first day of the retreat; and, the retreats end before noon on the last day.
-However, some retreats are different.
-Specific times will be listed in your confirmation letter and on the website.
+Generally, the check in for retreats is from 3:00 - 5:30pm on the first day of the retreat.
+The retreats end by 11:30am on the last day.
+Specific times will be listed in your retreat confirmation email.

 What is a typical retreat day like?

-The teachers determine the schedules for each retreat, but in general, they are as follows: The day usually starts around 5:30 or 6:00 am with a morning meditation and/or movement before breakfast.
+The teachers determine the schedules for each retreat, but in general, they are as follows: The day usually starts around 5:30/6:00am with a morning meditation and/or movement before breakfast.
 After breakfast and throughout the rest of the day, there will be alternating periods of sitting and walking meditations, possibly interspersed with some guided movement.
 Instructions will be given for sitting, walking and eating meditations.

 Meals are eaten in meditative silence, and every retreatant participates in work meditation sometime during the day, either in the kitchen or with housekeeping.
 There will be a dharma talk in the evening.
-There are also individual and/or group practice discussions with the teachers periodically.
-The day usually ends between 9:30 and 10:00 pm; however, the meditation hall is always open for those who would like to continue their practice.
-Unless it's specified otherwise, all retreats are in silence, except when noted as a workshop-style/study retreat; this will be noted in the retreat description on the website.
+There are also individual and/or group practice meetings with the teachers periodically.
+The day usually ends around 9:30/10:00pm; however, the meditation hall is always open for those who would like to continue their practice.
+All retreats are in silence, except when noted as a workshop-style/study retreat; this will be noted in the retreat description on the website.

-Teacher interviews (sometimes called practice discussions) are a chance to check in with the teacher and discuss your practice and ask any questions you may have.
-Depending on the teachers, the length of the retreat and the number of people in the retreat, there will be group and/or individual interviews.
-Group interviews are with people of like experience to the extent possible.
+Teacher practice meetings (sometimes called practice interviews) are a chance to check in with the teacher, discuss your practice and ask any questions you may have.
+Depending on the teachers, the length of the retreat and the number of participants in the retreat, there will be group and/or individual practice meetings.
+Group meetings are with participants of like experience to the extent possible.

 What is Work Meditation?

-The daily retreat schedule includes a period of work as meditation practice.
-Jobs include helping with meal preparation and cleanup in the kitchen, housekeeping and "temple tending."
+The daily retreat schedule includes a period of "work as meditation practice."
+Work meditations include helping with meal preparation and cleanup in the kitchen, housekeeping and "temple tending."
 When you check in on the first day, you will be offered multiple options to choose from.
 Choose as your physical ability will allow.
 There are no work meditations for 2-day retreats.

 What are the accommodations like at Spirit Rock?

 The accommodations consist of double and single rooms in four residence halls that are each two stories.
 Roommates are same gender only.
-Men and women do not share a room.
-Each room has its own sink and mirror, as well as shelves and hangers for your belongings.
+Men and women, or couples, do not share a room.
+Each room has its own sink and mirror, as well as shelves, hangers, and small storage area for your belongings.
 A pillow, blanket and bedspread are provided.
 If it is convenient for you, please bring a sleeping bag or bed linens for a twin-sized bed, a pillow case, and towel set.
 However, if you are travelling from afar or by airplane, linens (sheets and towel sets) are available onsite for you at no charge.
 You do not need to reserve these ahead of time.
 Community bathrooms are shared with others on your floor.
 There are individual/private stalls in each of the bathrooms with one or two sinks, depending upon the building.
 The rooms are adequately heated in the winter.
 Although there is no air conditioning in the residence halls, there is air conditioning in the meditation halls.